notshrxy/SaveStack/README.md

 ---

-## StashCast - For people om the go, all the time.
+## StashCast - For people on the go, all the time.

 ![Image](https://github.com/user-attachments/assets/5717c51b-d0c2-4438-afd4-64ad49cb6cdf)